 Between 1975 and 1977, over a million colonials returned to Portugal alone.

-In 1980, Rhodesia was internationally recognized as an independent state (as Zimbabwe), after black nationalists gained power.
+In 1980, Rhodesia was internationally recognized as an independent state, Zimbabwe, after black nationalists gained power.

-In 1981, a hypothesis asserted that the name Africa stems from the Berber word ifri (plural ifran) meaning "cave", in reference to cave dwellers.
+In 1981, a hypothesis suggested that the name 'Africa' stems from the Berber word 'ifri' meaning 'cave'.

-In 1981, approximately 50% of the population of Sub-Saharan Africa was living in poverty ($1.25 per day), which was around 200 million people.
+In 1981, approximately 50% of the population of Sub-Saharan Africa was living in poverty ($1.25 per day), which amounted to about 200 million people.

-In 1983, the second Sudanese Civil War began and lasted until 2005.
+In 1983, the second Sudanese Civil War began, lasting until 2005 and contributing to approximately 3 million deaths.

-Between 1983 and 1985, there was a major famine in Ethiopia that killed up to 1.2 million people.
+Between 1983 and 1985, a major famine in Ethiopia resulted in up to 1.2 million deaths.

-Between 1990 and 2018, the continent as a whole has trended towards more democratic governance.
+Between 1990 and 2018, the African continent as a whole has trended towards more democratic governance.

 In 1994, a genocide in Rwanda resulted in up to 800,000 deaths.

-In 1996, the percentage of the population living in poverty in Sub-Saharan Africa rose to 58%.
+By 1996, the percentage of the population living in poverty in Sub-Saharan Africa increased to 58%.

-Around the year 2000, Africa's total population surpassed that of the Americas.
+Around the year 2000, Africa's population surpassed that of the Americas.

-On June 26, 2001, the African Union (AU) was formed with Addis Ababa, Ethiopia, as its headquarters.
+On June 26, 2001, the African Union (AU) was formed in Addis Ababa, Ethiopia, as its headquarters, consisting of 55 member states.

-On July 9, 2002, the African Union was officially established as a successor to the Organisation of African Unity (OAU).
+On July 9, 2002, the African Union (AU) was officially established as the successor to the Organisation of African Unity (OAU).

-In 2002, the civil wars ended in Angola, Sierra Leone, and Algeria.
+In 2002, the civil wars in Angola, Sierra Leone, and Algeria ended.

 According to the United Nations' Human Development Report in 2003, the bottom 24 ranked nations (151st to 175th) were all African.

-In 2003, it was estimated that the average poor person in sub-Saharan Africa lived on only 70 cents per day and was poorer than in 1973.
+In 2003, the average poor person in sub-Saharan Africa was estimated to live on only 70 cents per day.

 South Africa, Zimbabwe, and Kenya jointly hosted the 2003 Cricket World Cup.